LukaszMateuszSobczak/dashBoard/README.md

 **Mementum Dashboard** is a minimalist and customizable new tab dashboard designed to enhance your focus and productivity.
 Inspired by projects like [Momentum](https://momentumdash.com/) and [Scrimba](https://scrimba.com/home) course, it displays the current time, date, and includes personal widgets such as a to-do list, cryptocurrency price and weather updates.
 The entire codebase was written by me from scratch, without copying from external sources.

-> ⚠️ This project is a work in progress.

 🔗 **Live Demo**: [friendly-pegasus-322d99.netlify.app](https://frolicking-tapioca-2db62f.netlify.app/)